Adulteries, greedinesses, vices, treacheries, wanton violences, eye worthlessness, blasphemy, pride, thoughtlessness.

 Thefts, -- This word doesn't appear in the Greek here but in the previous verse.
 "Theft" is from a word that covers forms of dishonesty from theft to fraud, This word is plural.
 It doesn't appear in the Greek here but in the previous verse.

-wickedness, -- "Wickedness" is the noun that means "a bad state or condition", "wickedness", "vice", "baseness", "cowardliness," and "mob-rule."
+wickedness, -- "Wickedness" is the noun that means "a bad state or condition," "wickedness," "vice," "baseness," "cowardliness," and "mob-rule."
 This is the noun form of the word usually translated as "evil" in the Gospels that means "second-rate" or "worthless."
-This article explores it meaning in more detail.
+This article explores its meaning in more detail.
 It is an adjective, but when used as a noun, therefore, "what is worthless."
 This word is used below to describe the eye.
 This word is plural.

 an There is no indefinite article in Greek, but when a word doesn't have a definite article, the indefinite article can be added in English translation.

 evil -- The word translated as "evil" means "second-rate" or "worthless."
-This article explores it meaning in more detail.
+This article explores its meaning in more detail.

 eye, -- "Eye" is the Greek word that means "eye," and all the other meanings of "eye" in English plus a few special ones in Greek.
 A bud is considered the "eye" of a plant."
 Eye is also a synonym for the "best," because the eye is the best part of the body.
 The text doesn't use any modifier for "evil," which was an assumption of the translators.
 This word is singular.

 blasphemy, -- "Blasphemy" is another uncommon word for Jesus.
 It means "a profane speech," "defamation," "evil speech," "slander," and, in the NT alone, "irreverent speech about God."